ShashwatR2k/Spotify-CloNext/README.md

 Working demo for the project - [Link](https://spotify-app-sage-omega.vercel.app)

 <b>Update </b>: Due to a change in the working of the spotify API, currently users cannot log in to the demo link.
-The application would work in the local system, and pending an approval from the Spotify team, this feature may start working soon in the future again.
+The application can only work in the local system, or ask to be put in the allowed list of the Spotify app.

 ## Table of contents